jeffstieler/atlas-help/user-accounts/organizations/create.html.md

 ---
-title: "Organization Accounts"
+title: "Create an Organization Account"
 ---
-# Organization Accounts
+## Create an Organization Account

 To create an organization: